Chapter III · revised 28 April 2026

 A departing member who immediately opens a competing business can devastate the LLC.
 Non-compete clauses protect remaining members, but enforceability varies dramatically by state.

-Texas, Florida, Georgia, Ohio, Pennsylvania, and 35 other states enforce reasonable non-competes between LLC members.
-"Reasonable" typically means: 1 to 2 year duration, limited geographic scope (25 to 100 miles or specific markets), and narrowly defined competitive activities.
-Courts in these states may modify overbroad provisions rather than void them entirely.
+Texas, Florida, Georgia, Ohio, Pennsylvania, and 35 others enforce reasonable non-competes between LLC members.
+“Reasonable” typically means: 1 to 2 year duration, limited geographic scope (25 to 100 miles or specified markets), and narrowly defined activities.
+Courts in these states often modify overbroad provisions rather than void them entirely.

-California bans non-competes almost entirely under Business and Professions Code Section 16600 (with very limited exceptions for business sales).
+California bans non-competes almost entirely under Bus. & Prof. Code § 16600 (limited exceptions for business sales).
 Minnesota, Oklahoma, and North Dakota have similar broad restrictions.
-Colorado limits non-competes to workers earning over $123,750 (2025 threshold).
+Colorado limits non-competes to workers earning over $123,750.
 In these states, use non-solicitation and confidentiality clauses instead.

-Recommended Language: Include both a non-compete (where enforceable) and a non-solicitation clause.
+Include both a non-compete (where enforceable) and a non-solicitation clause.
 Non-solicitation prevents the departing member from contacting the LLC's existing clients, employees, and vendors for 1 to 2 years.
-Non-solicitation clauses are enforceable in nearly every state, including California, making them the more reliable protection.
+Non-solicitation is enforceable in nearly every state, including California, making it the more reliable protection.